Where does Barbados culture originate?

 The mixture of influences on Barbadian culture makes for an unusual cultural combination.
-The island of Barbados is an eclectic mix of people, nightlife, food, and drink, music, style, housing, and architecture; the list could go on!
+The island of Barbados is an eclectic mix of people, nightlife, food, and drink, music, style, housing, and architecture; the list could go on and on.

-Although it can be said to be quite conservative, Barbados culture is also very open-minded – just ask any local about a good ‘wine’ (not the alcoholic variety), and you’ll understand what we mean.
+Barbados culture is very open-minded – ask any local about a good ‘wine’ (not the alcoholic variety), and you’ll understand what we mean.